3noth/loggrep/README.md

 ## INSTALL
-Use install.sh for simplified use of the utility
+Use install.sh for simplified use of the utility:
+$ sudo ./install.sh

 ## NAME